Kefeng Lu station: Entrances/exits

 The station was designed with 4 points of entry/exit.
 In the station's initial opening, only Exits C and D on the west side of the Kefeng Road intersection of Kaitai Avenue were opened, while Exit B on the other side of the road was opened on 26 January 2025.
 In addition, the construction of Exit A has not yet been implemented.
-Exit B has an accessible ramp and Exit C is accessible via elevator.
+Exit B is equipped with a ramp, and Exit C is equipped with an elevator.

 The distance between this station and Station is about 800 meters.
 Guangzhou Metro believes that the distance between the two stations is too long, and there are interchanges to Line 6 and Line 21 respectively at and stations, so it does not set up a long transfer passageway to connect the two stations, but reserves an interface to connect to Luogang Wanda Plaza at Exit C, which is connected to Suyuan Station.